gregorbj/Archive-VisionEval/api/model_system_design.md

 A full model run script is shown in Appendix A.

 The script calls two functions that are defined by the software framework; *initializeModel* and *runModule*.
 The *initializeModel* function initializes the model environment and model datastore, checks that all necessary modules are installed, and checks whether all module data dependencies can be satisfied.
 The arguments of the *initializeModel* function identify where key model definition data are found.
 The *runModule* function, as the name suggests, runs a module.
 The arguments of the *runModule* function identify the name of the module to be run, the package the module is in, and whether the module should be run for all years, only the base year, or for all years except for the base year.
 This approach makes it easy for users to combine modules in a 'plug-and-play' fashion.
 One simply identifies the modules that will be run and the sequence that they will be run in.
 This is possible in large part for the following reasons:
 1) The modules are loosely coupled.
-Modules only communicate to one another by passing information to and from the datastore.
+Modules only communicate to one another by passing information to and from the datastore or by calling the services of another module.
+Module calling is described in detail in section 8.1.2.2.
 2) The framework establishes standards for key shared aspects of modules including how data attributes are specified and how geography is represented.
 3) Every module includes detailed specifications for the data that are inputs to the module and for the data that are outputs from the module.
 These data specifications serve as contracts that the framework software enforces.
   These features and how they are designed are described in detail in following sections.